cpske/ISP/assignment/ku-polls/iteration3.md

 `Vote` needs a reference to `user` and `choice`.
 These are ForeignKey attributes in the Vote model class.

 After this change, there is no "votes" attribute in Choice.
-But, our templates use `choice.votes` to display the votes, and we would like to avoid making a lot of changes to code.
+But, our templates use `choice.votes` to display the votes.
-Your unit tests may also use `choice.votes`.

-To **hide the change** redefine `votes` as a read-only property that computes the votes for a choice each time it is called.
+**Hide the change** by redefining `votes` as a read-only property that counts the votes for a choice each time it is called.
-The `votes` property "*looks*" like the `votes` attribute in the old code, so your templates and tests will still work!
+The `votes` property "*looks*" like the old `votes` attribute, so your templates and tests should still work!

-### Use Query Methods instead of Fetching All Votes
+### Use Query Methods Instead of Fetching All Votes

-Retrieving all
+Retrieving all data from a table and creating Python objects is **inefficient**.
 Try to write efficent code for summing the votes for a choice.

-The Django query methods like `filter`, `count`, and `sum` generate code that uses database operations without creating lots of objects.
+Use Django query methods like `filter`, `count`, and `sum`.
+They generate code that uses database operations without creating lots of objects.
 This is much more efficient and faster.

 - *Inefficient*: get all the votes and sum the ones that match a choice.
 This requires getting all the data from the Vote table and creating Vote objects.
    ```python